Gear & Resources

 Camera Rainsleeve: You can completely ruin a camera by letting it get too wet.
 Even a constant drizzle can do major damage.
 So, protect your gear!
 We just use these inexpensive OP/TECH Rainsleeves, and they do the trick!

-Water-Proof, Warm Jackets: Buddy has a Spyder Men’s Leader Jacket that he loves.
+Waterproof, Warm Jackets: Buddy has a Spyder Men’s Leader Jacket that he loves.
 It is his go-to winter top layer and works great over an Underarmour shirt.
+Brooke has a puffy that she can wear under her rain jacket for extra protection from the cold and snow.

 Underarmour Base Layers: These are important to have around if you are going to be hiking in very cold weather or in strong wind.
-However, I usually bring a lighter option if we are doing strenuous hiking in case I get too warm.
+However, we usually bring a lighter option if we are doing strenuous hiking in case we get too warm.
 Especially in Colorado, the sun can really heat things up on a cold day.

-Warm Gloves: Buddy has Gordini Men’s Gloves and I have a great pair from REI.
-Make sure they are water proof and ranked well for whatever temperature you plan to be in.
-However, for extreme cold, you will probably want to invest in something extra-warm.
+Warm Gloves: Buddy has Gordini Men’s Gloves and Brooke has a great pair from REI.
+Make sure they are waterproof and ranked well for whatever temperature you plan to be in.
+However, for extreme cold, you will want to invest in something extra-warm.

-Balaclava Face Mask: Not to be confused with the flay-treat baklava.
-This mask is great to protect your face in super-cold weather.
+Balaclava Face Mask: Not to be confused with the flaky-treat, this mask is great to protect your face in super-cold weather.
+We have a light-weight ____.

 Snowshoes: These aren’t always necessary, but great to have to hike in deep snow.
-They definitely helped us in a bind a few times.
+They definitely helped us get through deep snow many times.

 When we are researching which local trail to check out, these are our go-to sites: